 Universal Design for Learning (UDL) is a method that seeks to engage all students from multiple learning styles and abilities in learning.
 This is a fantastic way to ensure you are offering proper support for all students.
 However, there are some helpful hints in working with students with disabilities:

-Do not question a student's disability if they are registered with the Disability Resource Center.
+- Do not question a student's disability if they are registered with the Center for Equal Access.

 Learning Disabilities/Attention Deficit Hyperactivity Disorder (ADHD)

 - Offer directions/instructions both orally and in writing.

 - Offer different modes to access class notes or content.